Your 2017 winter coat is coming down the runway right now!

 Real craftsmanship and luxury design isn’t appreciated the way it used to be.
 The fashion industy as it exists is a trend producing machine built for women (and men) chasing an ephemeral notion that new clothes will fill a void – of coolness, of credibility, of whatever tickles their fancy.

 Don’t misunderstand me.
 I’m guilty of indulging in style.
 I love the feeling of finding a brand that gets my aesthetic as much as any gal.
 But fashion is art.
 Design is hard work.
 And it’s not being respected because we’re able to find copycats of real design so easily and so cheaply.
+That’s why I continue to wear clothes from proper designers as much as I can afford to.
+Even brands I found recently online such as lingerie by Natori, items that really take hard work and dedication to make.
+I respect that!
+So my money goes towards this as much as possible.

 Imagine yourself as a designer today.
 The process goes something like this: seek inspiration – toil over sketches – present idea to team – negotiate with manufacturers and suppliers – burn hours of midnight oil in production against looming runway deadline – pitch collection to retailers – host big-budget runway show – see a crappy, poly-rendition of your design on a prosaic Zara mannequin at the mall for $74.99 three weeks later.
 I bet that feels rewarding to Burberry’s head designer.
 I can’t even afford these clothes and it irks me.